-Indianapolis: "A gray and faceless city where there is no point in going" - Indianapolis - USA - Articles catalog - Traveling with Oleg Baranovsky.
-Unique Indianapolis or "big village" Indy, in which you want to live Natural and climatic conditions, weather In
+Indianapolis: “A gray and faceless city where there is no point in going” - Indianapolis - USA - Catalog of articles - Travel with Oleg Baranovsky.
+Unique Indianapolis or the “big village” of Indy, where you want to live Natural and climatic conditions, weather In

-Welcome to Indianapolis, or, as the Americans love it, just Indy!
-It is located in the Midwest, in Indiana, which was once inhabited by Indians, although it was founded as a city only in 1819.
-So, the city is young, with many historical sights, a rich excursion, bright youth festivals, and so loved by tourists!
-And it is especially interesting for those who cannot live without speed: after all, it is in Indianapolis that the large-scale automobile competitions Indy-500 and the American Formula-1 are held.
-Its Downtown is # 1 in the entire United States.
+Welcome to Indianapolis, or, as Americans lovingly call it, just Indy!
+It is located in the Midwest, in the state of Indiana, which was once inhabited by Indians, although it was founded as a city only in 1819.
+So, the city is young, with many historical attractions, a rich excursion program, vibrant youth festivals, and is so loved by tourists!
+And it is especially interesting for those who cannot live without speed: after all, it is in Indianapolis that the large-scale automobile competitions Indy-500 and American Formula 1 take place.
+Its Downtown is No. 1 in the entire United States.
 Forbes thinks so.
 Don't believe me?
 Then let's go check it out!

-Arriving in Indie, the first thing you do is go to its center.
-Well, everyone knows it - aristocratic, atmospheric, luxurious, in it every street, every square, every building will tell a little about the history of the city.
-Here are Victorian houses, and here are memorials to the soldiers of the First World War, soldiers and sailors of all kinds of US warriors.
-Here are glass skyscrapers, and here are the classic buildings that house the city's museums.
+Arriving in Indie, you will first go to its center.
+Well, everyone knows it - aristocratic, atmospheric, luxurious, in it every street, every square, every building tells a little about the history of the city.
+Here are Victorian houses, and here are memorials to soldiers of the First World War, soldiers and sailors of all kinds of US soldiers.
+Here are the glass skyscrapers, and here are the classical buildings that house the city's museums.

 Parks, squares, fountains, beautiful flower beds, a lot of cafes and many tourists who sit right on the lawns or steps, sip coffee and admire the state capital.

-The symbol of the city is (Soldiers "and Sailors" Monument).
+Symbol of the city - (Soldiers" and Sailors" Monument).
 It is at this monument that people always gather, the main city events and festivals are held.
-And on New Year's and Christmas, according to tradition, this memorial is decorated like a New Year's tree.
+And on New Year and Christmas, according to tradition, this memorial is decorated like a New Year tree.

-At the top of the pedestal is the figure of Victory, below there are many bronze and marble bas-reliefs.
-At the very base, the Museum of the Civil War is open.
+At the top of the pedestal there is a figure of Victory, below there are many bronze and marble bas-reliefs.
+The Civil War Museum is located at the very base.

-But if you go around the Monument from the back side, you can see the fountain-waterfall.
+But if you go around the Monument from the back side, you can see a fountain-waterfall.
 Very unusual and beautiful.
-Next to the monument are modern high-rise towers - the One Indiana Square skyscraper and the tallest building in Indanapolis - Chase Tower.
+Next to the monument are modern high-rise towers - the One Indiana Square skyscraper and the most high building in Indianapolis - Chase Tower.

-If you have been to Washington, then you will certainly compare Indy with him.
-Here, too, there are not many tall buildings, large squares, memorials.
-The city has its own Capitol, because he, like in any other city in the United States, personifies all the greatness of the American nation.
-This is a kind of spirit of freedom and independence.
-Sometimes it seems that all the capitols in America are the same.
-But, looking closer, you see - they are all different, in the same style, but with their own character.
+If you have been to Washington, then you will certainly compare Indy with it.
+There aren't a lot of tall buildings here either. large areas, memorials.
+The city has its own Capitol, because it, like any other city in the USA, personifies all the greatness of the American nation.
+This is a certain spirit of freedom and independence.
+Sometimes it seems that all Capitols in America are the same.
+But, taking a closer look, you see - they are all different, in the same style, but with their own character.

-So, at the top of the dome is decorated with figures of people from local Indian tribes.
-And along its perimeter, you can see many monuments and sculptures dedicated to prominent personalities in the history of the United States.
-Judging by the fact that the Capitol has many shops, seating areas and free entrance to the interior, you cannot immediately say that this is a state government building.
+So, on the top of the dome it is decorated with figures of people from local Indian tribes.
+And along its perimeter you can see many monuments and sculptures dedicated to outstanding figures in US history.
+Judging by the fact that the Capitol has many benches, places to rest and free access to the inside, you cannot immediately say that this is a state government building.

-In the center of the city, in Downtown, there is another historic building, which is somewhat similar to one of the wonders of the world - the Mausoleum of Mausoleum in Halicarnassus. it War memorial(War Memorial Plaza).
-The area on which it is located, with two museums, three parks, a black obelisk, steles, fountains and sculptures, resembles Washington's National Mall.
-In the building itself there is a military museum with an exposition telling about the world wars.
-At the top - the Temple of Peace and Unity, several exhibition areas, conference rooms.
+In the city center, in Downtown, there is another historical building, which is somewhat similar to one of the wonders of the world - the Mausoleum of Mausolus in Halicarnassus.
+This War memorial(War Memorial Plaza).
+The area in which it is located, with two museums, three parks, a black obelisk, steles, fountains and sculptures, is reminiscent of Washington's National Mall.
+In the building itself there is a military museum with an exhibition telling about the world wars.
+At the top there is the Temple of Peace and Unity, several exhibition areas, and conference rooms.

 Opposite the obelisk there is a religious building, a Masonic shrine -.
-The War Memorial hosts U.S. Independence Day, Veterans Day, and other national events and official celebrations every year.
+Every year, the War Memorial hosts Fourth of July, Veterans Day and other national events and official celebrations.

-In the heart of Indianapolis, there is an old city quarter called (Lockerbie Square).
-This is a typical example of an American city of the late 19th century, although, judging from historical facts, the Irish and Scots were the settlers of this area.
-Even before their appearance, this territory was inhabited, apparently, by immigrants from Central Europe, tk. its name was "Germanytown".
+In the heart of Indianapolis is an old city block called Lockerbie Square.
+This is a typical example of an American city of the late 19th century, although judging by historical facts, the settlers of the area were Irish and Scots.
+Even before their appearance, this territory was apparently inhabited by people from Central Europe, because its name was "Germanytown".

-Today, Lockerbie houses the museum of the poet and genius James W. Riley, a beautiful Italian-style mansion, unusual houses typical of German and Austrian cities, historic American villas that introduce tourists to the city's past.
+Today, Lockerbie has preserved the house-museum of the poet and genius James W. Riley, a beautiful Italian-style mansion, unusual houses typical of German and Austrian cities, and historic American villas that introduce tourists to the city’s past.

-When you exit White River State Park, you will see a building Indianapolis Central Library...
-Here is a place that should by no means be missed.
-You can't even imagine how interesting, beautiful, informative and cool there is!
+As you exit White River State Park you will see a building Indianapolis Central Library.
+Here is a place that you should never miss.
+You can’t even imagine how interesting, beautiful, educational and cool it is there!

-When you get inside, there is no feeling of dark and pressing on the brain space - the light comes in from the huge glass windows and the ceiling.
-True, for those who are used to traditional aristocratic halls, there are also such: everything is in wood, work tables and shelves with books, a table lamp and silence on each table ...
+When you get inside, there is no feeling of a dark and pressing space on the brain - light penetrates from the huge glass windows and ceiling.
+True, for those who are accustomed to traditional aristocratic rooms, there are also these: everything is in wood, work tables and shelves with books, there is a table lamp on each table and silence...

-But there are also nano-libraries in this huge center, which are more like a literary resort town, and in which tourists with cameras wander mainly.
-You can come here with children.
-While you are busy looking for a suitable book or writing an abstract, your children can have fun in the children's center of the library, or go to watch cartoons in the cinema with her.
+But there are also nano-libraries in this huge center, which are more like a literary resort town, and in which mainly tourists with cameras wander.
+You can come here with your children.
+While you are busy searching for a suitable book or writing an essay, your children will be able to have fun in children's center libraries, or go to watch cartoons in the cinema with her.

 An oasis in the center of the capital

 Unusual in Indianapolis embankmentIndianaCentralCanal.
-This is a pedestrian zone along the river canal, sports paths for runners and cyclists, bridges on which artists paint pictures, cozy cafes with tables right on the banks of the canal, and the canal itself, along which you can sail on a catamaran or a pleasure boat in the company of ducks. ...
-It’s hard to believe that there is such a cozy place to relax among skyscrapers and office centers!
-Lucky for those local, whose houses were built right on the embankment of the Central Canal.
+This includes a pedestrian area along the river canal, and sports paths for runners and cyclists, bridges on which artists paint pictures, cozy cafes with tables right along the banks of the canal, and the canal itself, along which you can sail on a catamaran or pleasure boat in the company of ducks .
+I can’t even believe that among the skyscrapers and office centers there is such a cozy place to relax!
+Lucky are the locals whose houses are built right on the embankment of the Central Canal.

-A number of Indianapolis museums and galleries must be included in the cultural program of exploring the city.
+A number of Indianapolis museums and galleries must be included in your cultural program for exploring the city.
 Let's start with art.
 Magnificent Indianapolis consists of 13 art studios, 3 exhibition galleries, a concert hall and a library.
-Today it trains young talents from Indiana, as well as those for whom art is a hobby.
+Today, it trains Indiana's young talents, as well as those for whom art is a hobby.

-Among the interesting places is and, which introduces its visitors to the masterpieces of visual art.
-There is a magnificent sculptural park on the territory, and more than 50 thousand paintings by artists from all over the world are exhibited in the halls of the museum.
+Among interesting places and, which introduces its visitors to masterpieces of visual art.
+There is a magnificent sculpture park on the territory, and more than 50 thousand paintings by artists from all over the world are exhibited in the museum’s halls.

-To learn more about the history of Indiana and its capital, visit Indiana State Museum...
-The museum halls are equipped with modern interactive equipment, and its collection, consisting of rarities, artifacts, documentary archives, is extremely popular with Indianapolis guests.
-The museum is located in the picturesque White River State Park.
+You can get acquainted with the history of Indiana and its capital in Indiana State Museum.
+The museum halls are equipped with modern interactive equipment, and its collection, consisting of rarities, artifacts, and a documentary archive, is extremely popular among guests of Indianapolis.
+The museum is located in the beautiful White River State Park.

-Indianapolis is a city whose streets and neighborhoods are steeped in the history of the state, where you can see examples of ancient culture and architecture at every turn.
-Another museum that tells about the history of the state, its settlers, their lives is Museum of American Indian and Western Art.
-Here you will see works of art depicting the life of the indigenous population of the state, as well as their household items, weapons, archival photographs, watch films about the Indians, their relationship with European settlers.
+Indianapolis is a city whose streets and neighborhoods are thoroughly saturated with the history of the state, where you can see examples of ancient culture and architecture at every turn.
+Another museum telling about the history of the state, its settlers, their lives is Museum of American Indians and Western Art.
+Here you will see works of art depicting the life of the indigenous population of the state, as well as their household items, weapons, archival photographs, watch films about the Indians and their relationships with European settlers.

-If you are traveling to Indianapolis with children or just want to return to childhood, we recommend visiting.
-It is the largest museum of its kind in the world.
-On five floors, you will get acquainted not only with expositions on natural history, world and American culture, but also see exhibits in their only form, rare items, rare collections.
-The most visited are the paleontological exhibition "Dinosphere" and the composition "Glass Fireworks".
+If you are traveling to Indianapolis with children or just want to return to your childhood, we recommend visiting.
+This is the largest museum of its kind in the world.
+On five floors you will get acquainted not only with exhibitions on natural history, world and American culture, but you will also see exhibits only in their only form, rare items, and rare collections.
+The most visited are the paleontological exhibition “Dinosphere” and the composition “Glass Fireworks”.
 If you wish, you can visit city zoo

 Indianapolis Auto Racing

-All over the world, Indianapolis is known as the venue for the prestigious Indy 500 races.
-They take place in the city for only one day, once a year on the last Sunday of May, but it attracts almost 260 thousand speed lovers, fans, fans and just tourists who are in this time in the city.
-Oval track "Old brick" The Indianapolis Motor Speedway this day is completely filled with spectators.
-The first car races with open wheels took place in 1909, and since 1911 they began to be held annually.
-It is also interesting that at the end of the race, the winners on the podium do not drink champagne, but milk.
-And in the middle of the last century, the legendary track hosted the Formula 1 stage races.
+Indianapolis is known all over the world as the site of the prestigious Indy 500 races.
+They take place in the city for only one day, once a year on the last Sunday of May, but it attracts almost 260 thousand speed enthusiasts, fans, fans and just tourists who are in this time in the city.
+Oval track "Old Brickhouse" The Indianapolis Motor Speedway on this day it is completely filled with spectators.
+The first open-wheel car races took place in 1909, and since 1911 they began to be held annually.
+It is also interesting that at the end of the race, the winners on the podium drink not champagne, but milk.
+And in the middle of the last century, Formula 1 races took place on the legendary track.

-Opened at the circuit Museum of Glory, in which racing cars, cars that are more than a hundred years old, prizes, cups, flags, pilots' clothes, archive photos, documents, in general, everything related to auto racing are exhibited.
+When the race track is open Museum of Glory, which displays racing cars, fireballs that are more than a hundred years old, prizes, cups, flags, pilots’ clothing, archival photos, documents, in general, everything related to auto racing.

 Very beautiful city.
-Everything in it is thought out for work and rest.
-Green parks, hanging gardens of art right in the center of the city, water canals, a harmonious combination of old quarters and the new city, kilometers of pedestrian streets make it attractive for travelers.
+Everything in it is thought out for work and relaxation.
+And the green parks hanging gardens arts right in the city center, water canals, a harmonious combination of old quarters and the new city, kilometers of pedestrian streets make it attractive to travelers.

 To our team and:

-• 2. share your travel experiences and we will pay you for it;
+• 2. share your travel experience, and we will pay you for it;

 • 3. create your blog or travel agency on our website;

-• 4. get free training on developing your own business;
+• 4. receive free training on developing your own business;

 You can read about how our site works in the article

-When in Indianapolis there were Formula 1 races, I never got to one of the most famous racing circuits in the world.
-Now the American Grand Prix has moved to Texas, and Indiana specializes exclusively in the American Series.
-And it so happened that I arrived here on the eve of the Indy 500, the famous 500 miles of Indianapolis, when the city lives on a race of little interest to me, and on the eve of Memorial day.
+When in Indianapolis Formula 1 races were held, I never made it to one of the most famous race tracks in the world.
+Now the American Grand Prix has moved to Texas, and Indiana specializes exclusively in the American series.
+And it so happened that I arrived here on the eve of the Indy 500, the famous 500 miles of Indianapolis, when the city lives with a race of little interest to me, and on the eve of Memorial Day.
 Contrary to expectations, the city was empty!

-Located in the center of Indiana on the White River, Indianapolis is geographically at the crossroads of America, as roads converge from north to south and east to west.
-Therefore, the main trade routes of the United States pass through Indianapolis.
-Moreover, it is not only a commercial and financial center of the state, but also has industrial production.
-And, as I said, the world famous auto race - Indianapolis 500 miles - is held here.
+Located in the center of Indiana on the White River, Indianapolis as seen from geographical location is located at the crossroads of America, because roads leading both from the north of the country to the south and from east to west converge there.
+Therefore, the main US trade routes pass through Indianapolis.
+Moreover, it is not only the commercial and financial center of the state, but also has industrial production.
+And, as I already said, the world famous auto race, the Indianapolis 500, is held here.

 Indianapolis on the map